rhaeckl/rhaeckl.github.io1/slides.md

 ### What did you do?
 #### I then
-left a mess to be clead up later.<!-- .element: class="fragment" data-fragment-index="1" -->
+left a mess to be cleared up later.<!-- .element: class="fragment" data-fragment-index="1" -->

 wrote hacks.<!-- .element: class="fragment" data-fragment-index="2" -->